ProcheRAR/SwwwGUI/README.md

 3. **Configure Effects**: Choose transition type, speed, and other effects.
 4. **Apply**: Click the "Apply" button to set the wallpaper using swww.
 5. **Material You**: Enable Material You theme generation in Settings → Matugen to automatically generate a matching color theme.
+6. **Reset Settings**: Use the reset button in the effects panel to restore default settings.

 ## Initial Setup